-The Fellowship Program is directed by Elena Reyes, PhD a licensed psychologist with over 30 years experience training both psychology trainees and medical students and residents in academic health centers.
+The Fellowship Program is directed by Elena Reyes, PhD a licensed psychologist with over 40 years of experience training both psychology trainees and medical students and residents in academic health centers.
 She is the Regional Director for FSUCOM in Southwest Florida and is responsible for the administration of the training program as well as providing direct teaching and supervision of Fellows.
-Under the direction of Dr. Reyes, there are two faculty who coordinate the training at each of the consortium sites - Giuilana McQuirt, Psy.D. coordinates training at the Healthcare Network clinics as well as provides clinical services and supervision.
-Natalie Rivera-Morales, Ph.D. serves as training coordinator for the Lee Health clinics and provides direct services and supervision.